trisfaizal/Marketing-Site/_posts/2015-03-20-6-ways-to-engage-with-jekyll.md

 ---
 I recently reached out to people that I consider to be influencers in the Jekyll community.
 I asked them to share their opinions and experiences of Jekyll.

-I asked them what problems they encountered when they first started using Jekyll.
-I have some suggestions on where to look for help if you are stuck. <!-- excerpt stop -->
+In this, my final post of the three part series, I look at the direction these influencers hope Jekyll and it's community will continue in.-->

 I recently reached out to people that I consider to be influencers in the Jekyll community.
 I asked them to share their opinions and experiences of Jekyll.
 The first post in this series covered [5 reasons to love Jekyll](http://cloudcannon.com/jekyll/2015/03/04/5-reasons-you-should-use-jekyll.html) and the second post looked at [5 traps for Jekyll beginners](http://cloudcannon.com/jekyll/2015/03/13/5-common-jekyll-traps.html).

+In the third and final post this blog series I want to look at how _current_ influencers hope the product and community will continue to develop.

 Jekyll is the [most popular static site generator on the web](https://www.staticgen.com/).
 Consider that Octopress is basically a large set of Jekyll plugins and that lead extends even further.
 Jekyll is a tool and a community in a growth spurt.

-In the third and final post this blog series I want to look at how _current_ influencers hope the product and community will continue to develop.

 If you want to contribute to Jekyll in some way going forward, consider these areas of code and content in demand by the community!